 Best for businesses that want to integrate sales, marketing, and customer service systems

 Free (10 users) or $9.99 per user, per month

 Best for companies that require supplier and distributor tracking solutions

 Free (1 user) or $8 per user, per month

 *Based on annual pricing.
 Monthly billing is also available at slightly higher rates.

-Customized CRMs are recommended for businesses with unique requirements that off-the-shelf solutions cannot completely fulfill.
-However, it can be expensive and time-consuming to develop and implement.
-For these reasons, subscription-based solutions are often a better fit for businesses with a limited budget and resources for CRM software.
+Customized CRMs are recommended for businesses with unique requirements off-the-shelf solutions cannot completely fulfill.
+However, they can be expensive and time-consuming to develop and implement.
+For these reasons, subscription-based solutions are often a better fit for businesses with a limited budget and resources for a CRM system.

 You May Also Like…

 - Ready to outline your business strategy?
-Follow our step-by-step guide to creating a CRM strategy, which also includes a free downloadable worksheet.
+Follow our step-by-step guide to creating a CRM strategy, including a free downloadable worksheet.

-- Know the difference between CRM and marketing automation tools by reading our ultimate guide to key sales technology.
+- Learn the difference between CRM and marketing automation tools by reading our ultimate guide to key sales technology.